Intro (The xx song)

 "Intro" is the opening song of English indie pop group The xx's debut studio album, xx (2009).
 It was composed as an instrumental by the group and produced by one of its members, Jamie xx.
 The song has been positively received, as well as earning comparisons to the works of Casiokids and Interpol.
-It has been analysed by The Daily Telegraph to have been a "TV favourite", getting play in several television commercials, events, and shows.
+It has been analysed by The Daily Telegraph to have been a "TV favourite", getting play in several television adverts, events, and shows.
 The track has reached number 129 on the UK Singles Chart, as well as charting in France, Spain and the United States.

 Production

 "Intro"'s production was handled by Jamie xx, who was also mixer.
-The recording and mixing was held between December 2008 and May 2009 at XL Studios, a studio by XL Recordings located in London, England.
+The recording and mixing was held between December 2008 and May 2009 at XL Studio, a studio by XL Recordings located in London, England.
 Rodaidh McDonald engineered the track and was also the mixer.
 Romy Madley Croft and Baria Qureshi played guitar, the latter being a keyboardist for the song, while Oliver Sim was bassist.
 Finally, the mastering was done by Nilesh Patel at studio The Exchange in Camden Town.